nityakottapally1/Project-2-/README.md

 ---
 ## Question 1
-What is the overall trend in age-adjusted death rates for Heart disease by state from 1999 to 2017, and how does this trend vary regionally across the U.S.?
+**What is the overall trend in age-adjusted death rates for Heart Disease by state from 1999 to 2017, and how does this trend vary regionally across the U.S.?**

 ### Model
 ![image](https://github.com/user-attachments/assets/a703caa2-a910-4a02-9f63-d5aa8f835169)